JimMcL/measuring-mimicry/MachineLearning/README.md

----
-title: "Machine learning to estimate mimetic accuracy"
+# Machine learning to estimate mimetic accuracy
-output: html_document
----

 This directory contains scripts and data to use machine learning to